castacks/tartanair_tools/README.md

 +-- ENV_NAME_N
 ```

-### Download data
+### Download data to your local machine

-We provide a python script `download_training.py` for data downloading.
+We provide a python script `download_training.py` for the data downloading.

-* Specify the output directory
+* Specify an output directory

   --output-dir OUTPUTDIR